caiostringari/pywavelearn/doc/pwl_image.md

 # Single frame rectification

-This module main functions is to provide easy ways to rectify raw imagery, and to extract timestacks.
+This module main function is to provide easy ways to rectify raw imagery, and to extract timestacks.

 Assuming that we know the camera intrinsic and extrinsic parameters and the